arxeman/CPP/README.md

-I am learning c++
-So I'll be uploading my cpp files here
+I am learning c++ and will be uploading my cpp files here